elastisys/compliantkubernetes/docs/adr/0002-use-kubespray-for-cluster-lifecycle.md

 ## Decision Drivers

 * We want to differentiate on top of vanilla Kubernetes cluster.
-* We want to be able to run Compliant Kubernetes on top of as many cloud providers as possible.
+* We want to be able to run Compliant Kubernetes on top of as many Infrastructure Providers as possible.
 * We promise building on top of best-of-breeds open source projects.
 * We want to reduce burden with developing and maintaining our in-house tooling for cluster life-cycle management.